pareshnakhe/pareshnakhe.github.io/_posts/2023-12-06-learnings-from-mnist-nn.md

 ---
-title: "Learnings from Implementing a Neural Network from Scratch"
+title: "Implementing a Neural Network from Scratch: Some Learnings"
 classes: wide
 ---